symfony/symfony-docs/book/templating.rst

 .. tip::

-    Hopefully the template naming syntax looks familiar - it's the same naming convention used to refer to :ref:`controller-string-syntax`.
+    Hopefully the template naming syntax looks familiar - it's similair to the naming convention used to refer to :ref:`controller-string-syntax`.

 Template Suffix
 ~~~~~~~~~~~~~~~